autorope/donkeydocs/docs/parts/actuators.md

 ## Using an L298N HBridge and a Steering Servo
-In this configuration the DC motor that drives the wheels is controlled by an L298N HBride motor controller or compatible.
-Angling the front wheels is accomplished with a Steering Servo that takes an PWM pulse.
+In this configuration the DC motor that drives the wheels is controlled by an L298N HBridge motor controller or compatible.
+Steering the front wheels is accomplished with a Steering Servo that takes an PWM pulse.
 The motor driver is wired in one of two ways; 3 pin wiring or 2 pin wiring.

 ### 3-pin HBridge and Steering Servo
 A single DC gear motor is controlled with an L298N using two TTL output pins to select direction and a PWM pin to control the power to the motor.

-See https://www.etechnophiles.com/l298n-motor-driver-pin-diagram/ for a discussion of how the L298N hbridge module is wired.
+See https://www.electronicshub.org/raspberry-pi-l298n-interface-tutorial-control-dc-motor-l298n-raspberry-pi/ for a discussion of how the L298N HBridge module is wired in 3-pin mode to the RaspberryPi GPIO.
 This also applies to the some other driver chips that emulate the L298N, such as the TB6612FNG motor driver.

 **Configuration**
 - use `DRIVETRAIN_TYPE = "SERVO_HBRIDGE_3PIN"` in myconfig.py